kaiewiggins/kaiewiggins.github.io/_posts/2018-06-13-Achievement-Unlocked.md

 As a creator, it's always awesome to get a vote of confidence from a respected source like this. *Blind the Eyes* is on a special [sale](http://books2read.com/blindtheeyes) to celebrate, and it's in some great company, so why not head over to [check out the list](https://www.barnesandnoble.com/b/bn-press-presents/teens/_/N-rf4Z19r4) and pick up a few summer reads while you're at it?

-Here are a few of the ones I'm most excited for:
+Here are a few I'm most excited for:

 ![](https://prodimage.images-bn.com/pimages/2940159099181_p0_v1_s550x406.jpg)